 There is understandably a price difference between different levels of insurance cover, for example, decreasing life cover premiums are lower than level or whole life insurance policies because the payout decreases over time as your insured debts reduce.

-Whole life cover tends to be more expensive than term life insurance because the amount your beneficiary will receive isn’t time-limited to a policy term.
+Whole life cover tends to be more expensive than term life insurance because the amount your beneficiary will receive isn’t time-limited to a policy term… in other words, “whole of life policies” run until you die, not for a fixed number of years.

-In addition, taking out a joint policy with your spouse could be cheaper; however it is unlikely to offer the same value as two separate life insurance policies.
+In addition, taking out a joint policy with your spouse could be cheaper than having 2 separate policies; however it is unlikely to offer the same value as two separate life insurance policies and will only pay out once, on the first persons death.

 The higher the value of your life insurance, the higher your premiums will be.
 This is because insurers will be paying out a larger lump sum in the event of your death.
-So a higher value policy will most likely add a little to your monthly payments, but it will mean your loved ones have enough to live on if you die within the policy term.
+So a higher value policy will most likely add a little to your monthly payments, but will mean your loved ones receive more.

 These are some of the main factors insurers take into consideration when working out your insurance premium.
 While there is absolutely nothing you can do about your age, gender and family medical history, you can make wise lifestyle choices, including improving your health and giving up smoking to enjoy the health benefits and even lower life insurance premiums in the future.